skupperproject/skupper-example-containers/README.md

 [![main](https://github.com/skupperproject/skupper-example-hello-world-gateway/actions/workflows/main.yaml/badge.svg)](https://github.com/skupperproject/skupper-example-hello-world-gateway/actions/workflows/main.yaml)

-#### A minimal HTTP application deployed across Kubernetes and Container sites using Skupper
+#### A minimal HTTP application deployed across Kubernetes and Docker sites using Skupper

 This example is part of a [suite of examples][examples] showing the different ways you can use [Skupper][website] to connect services